vithika/youtube-react/README.md

 - if difference between 2 key strokes is <200ms ,decline the api call.
 - > 200ms make an API call.

+### Tackling Challenges in Live Chat App Development

+**What Are the Key Challenges?**

+1. **Real-Time Data Retrieval**: Capturing live data poses a major hurdle for the data layer.

+2. **Dynamic UI Updates**: Keeping the user interface fresh and responsive is a constant challenge.

+3. **Live Data Management**: Managing and updating live data in real time requires precision.

+**Two Powerful Strategies for Handling Live Data:**

+A) **WebSockets**
+WebSockets create a seamless, two-way connection between the server and the UI, enabling instant data exchange without delays.
+Once connected, the flow of information is continuous and dynamic.
+*Think of trading platforms like Zerodha or messaging giants like WhatsApp—where speed is everything!*

+B) **API Polling**
+In this approach, the UI sends periodic requests to the server, receiving data in a one-way flow.
+It’s straightforward but relies on set intervals for updates.
+*Ideal for applications like Gmail or Cricbuzz, where timely information matters!*

+By mastering these challenges and techniques, you can create engaging and responsive live chat applications